-Several RCTs confirm the benefit of a modified Cox maze procedure in reducing the future incidence of AF when performed as an add-on for patients undergoing open mitral valve surgery.
-The SAFIR study (6) was a multicenter, double-blind, RCT conducted at 4 university hospitals.
+The SAFIR study (8) was a multicenter, double-blind, RCT conducted at 4 university hospitals.
 This trial randomly assigned 43 patients with mitral valve disease and long-standing persistent AF to mitral surgery alone versus surgery plus RF ablation of the left atrium.
-At 12 months, 95% of patients in the radiofrequency-ablation group were in sinus rhythm compared with 33.3% of patients in the surgery-alone group (p<0.005).
+At 12 months, 95% of patients in the RFA group were in sinus rhythm compared with 33.3% of patients in the surgery-alone group (p<0.005).
 The primary endpoint of sinus rhythm at 12 months without recurrence of any atrial arrhythmias was reached by a significantly greater percent of patients in the radiofrequency-ablation group (57% vs. 4%, respectively; p=0.004).
 Rates of postoperative complications and stroke were similar between groups.

-Van Breugel et al. (9) evaluated changes in quality of life (QOL) in a related patient population.
-One-hundred fifty patients with AF who were scheduled to undergo either valve surgery or coronary artery bypass graft (CABG) surgery were randomly assigned to surgery alone versus surgery plus a modified maze procedure.
-The primary endpoint was QOL as measured by the Short Form medical outcomes (SF)-36, the EuroQoL (eQ)-5D), and the multidimensional fatigue inventory (MFI-20).
+Van Breugel et al. (11) evaluated changes in quality of life (QOL) in a related patient population.
+One-hundred-fifty patients with AF who were scheduled to undergo either valve surgery or coronary artery bypass graft (CABG) surgery were randomly assigned to surgery alone versus surgery plus a modified maze procedure.
+The primary endpoint was QOL, as measured by the Short Form medical outcomes (SF)-36, the EuroQoL (eQ)-5D), and the multidimensional fatigue inventory (MFI-20).
 A total of 132 patients had usable survey results.
 Both groups improved on all QOL measures, but in general there were no significant differences between groups.
-The only exception was on the pain/discomfort subscale of the eQ-D, which showed a greater degree of worsening in the control group compared to the maze group.
+The only exception was on the pain/discomfort subscale of the eQ-5D, which showed a greater degree of worsening in the control group compared to the maze group.

-A study of long-term outcomes after 127 Cox-maze cut and sew procedures in conjunction with mitral valve replacement was identified.
-(11) Patient disposition was well documented in the analysis.
+A study of long-term outcomes after 127 Cox-Maze cut and sew procedures in conjunction with mitral valve replacement was identified.
+(12) Patient disposition was well-documented in the analysis.
 Thirty percent of patients experienced late AF recurrence at a mean of 44 +/- 27 months.
 Freedom from AF was 93%, 82%, 71%, and 63% at 1, 3, 5, and 7 years, respectively, and pacemakers were implanted in 4.7% of patients.

 Conclusions.
 Surgical treatment of atrial fibrillation can be performed in conjunction with valvular surgery or CABG surgery with little additional risk.
 Evidence from RCTs of open heart surgery plus surgical treatment of atrial fibrillation versus surgery alone establishes that there is a high rate of success in maintaining sinus rhythm and avoiding the need for antiarrhythmic medications.
 Evidence for a benefit in other health outcomes, such as stroke rate or quality of life, is currently insufficient to form conclusions.